benhpoh/Bulldozer-simulator/README.md

 uncleared land.

 ## Assumption
-If a command results in the simulation ending (eg: advance 4 results in removal of protected tree / exiting site), the entire command is disregarded.
-Costs will be calculated up to the last valid command.
+If a command results in the simulation ending, the command is run up to the point where the next advance step is illegal. (eg: if advance 4 results in removal of a protected tree / exiting site on the 4th square, the first 3 legal squares will still be cleared)

-Penalty rate of 10 credits (destruction of protected tree) will still apply even though the command is disregarded.
+Penalty rate of 10 credits (destruction of protected tree) will not be applied because the Bulldozer is halted before the tree is destroyed.

 [Back to top](https://github.com/benhpoh/Bulldozer-simulator#bulldozer-simulator)